supervisely-ecosystem/how-to-create-app/chapter-02-modal-window/part-05-modal-window/README.md

 <br/>
 </div>

+The modal window in Supervisely appears after launching the application.
+It can be used for at least two things:

+1. to inform the user
+2. to enter arguments

 In this part, we will create a basic application with modal window.
 We will use the modal window as an information board.